Te Wåhipounamu 2024

 Te Wãhipounamu is a world heritage area on the west coast of NZ’s South Island.
 The alpine mountains and high-country sheep farms have been regularly showered with broad-spectrum pesticides for 70 years, over which time native birdlife has gone from profuse to endangered.

 The background detail is from an intaglio etching of Mt Aspiring 1888.
-The helicopter is attached to a large bucket of cereal baits, dispensing the pesticide – an A1 hazardous substance, over the remote alpine region.
+The helicopter, taken from a trade catalogue, is attached to a large bucket filled with cereal baits.
+This is the technology used to dispense pesticide – an A1 hazardous substance, over the remote alpine region.
 New Zealand and Australia are unique in that they are the only country’s in the world that allow aerial baiting of wildlife across their mainlands – initially this was to protect livestock, but more recently aerial baiting has been redeployed as a “conservation” tool.
 There is so much support for the use of chemical pesticides that it is difficult to publish anything about the dangers of this technology.

 The photomontage of Te Wãhipounamu was constructed in photoshop then separated into four tonal ranges with each layer converted to